How To Host A Friendsgiving

 If you’re planning on hosting Thanksgiving dinner this year, you may be wondering about the best way to handle all the extra help with the big day.
 Although you can certainly gather all the family around for a traditional meal, this year might be a great time to consider hosting a Friendsgiving instead.
 Friendsgiving is a smaller-scale version of the traditional holiday meal, and you can make it as simple or as elaborate as you like.
 But it can also come with challenges: how to effectively and tastefully decorate your home, what to serve, and so on.
 This holiday, learn how to host your own Friendsgiving.

 Invite Your Friends.

 In order to have a Friendsgiving celebration, you have first to invite all of your friends, make an invitation letter, and assign a dinner location.
-First, write your invitation letter.
+An occasion like this gives you a chance to reconnect with old friends.
+So the first thing you need to do is track them down with expert help from Bond Rees or another agency.
+Second, write your invitation letter.
 Your invitation letter should be formal because your close friends will read it.
 Since you are the host, you should be the one inviting them.
-After you have written your invitation letter, you should call your friends to see if they will go out with you.
-If you are uncomfortable calling them, you can send them an invitation letter through email or post it on social media.
+After you have written your invitation letter, you should send it to them with an RSVP.

 Choose A Location